What Does Vybar Do in Candles? (Scent Throw, Finish, Dosage & Fixes)

 How Vybar influences wick mushrooming and soot

-Vybar can change melt-pool viscosity enough to shift soot and wick mushrooming in some candles, but wick size and airflow still decide the result.
+Vybar can shift melt-pool viscosity enough to change wick mushrooming or soot in some candles, but wick size, fragrance load, and airflow still control most of the result.
+Treat wick changes after adding Vybar as a re-test signal, not as proof that the additive is the main cause.

 Steps to dose Vybar by wax type (paraffin, soy, blends)